Moving-coil meters

 interesting things.
 Put a compass near a wire, switch on the current,

-and you'll see the needle flick off course as you do so.
+and you'll see the needle turn as you do so.
 Switch off the current

 electric current passing down a wire creates a magnetic field that